 That’s not quite how it all happens.

 Elevated levels of insulin and blood sugar cause diabetes damage to you body for years before you’re actually labelled “diabetic”.
 That period, often lasting years, is called prediabetes.
+It is like you are “on the fence.”
+Many experts refer to this condition as “borderline diabetes.”

 The mechanism through which elevated sugar and insulin levels harm your body is being better understood each day.
 The sooner we are able to catch the symptoms, the sooner we can prevent full blown diabetes from harming us.